Joe F. Edwards Jr.

-Joe Frank Edwards Jr. (born February 3, 1958), (Cmdr, USN, Ret.), is an American aerospace engineer,former naval officer, aviator, test pilot and NASA astronaut.
+Joe Frank Edwards Jr. (born February 3, 1958), (Cmdr, USN, Ret.), is an American aerospace engineer, former naval officer, aviator, test pilot and NASA astronaut.

 Early life and education

-Edwards was born February 3, 1958, in Richmond, Virginia, but considers both Lineville, and Roanoke Alabama to be his hometowns.
+Edwards was born February 3, 1958, in Richmond, Virginia, but considers both Lineville, Alabama, and Roanoke Alabama, to be his hometowns.
 He graduated from Lineville High School in 1976 and earned a Bachelor of Science degree in Aerospace Engineering from the United States Naval Academy in 1980.
 In 1994, he received a Master of Science degree in Aviation Systems from University of Tennessee in Knoxville.

-Career
+Naval Aviator career

 Edwards was designated a Naval Aviator in February 1982.
 He was assigned to Fighter Squadron 143 (VF-143) in 1983, after completion of F-14 Tomcat training, and flew fighter escort and reconnaissance combat missions over Lebanon in 1983.

 He graduated from the Navy Fighter Weapons School (TOPGUN) in 1984 and from U.S. Naval Test Pilot School in 1986.
 He subsequently worked as project flight test officer and pilot for F-14A (PLUS) and F-14D Full Scale Development.
 He flew the first Navy flight of the F-14D and a high angle of attack/departure from controlled flight test program for the F-14 airframe/F110 engine integration.
 He served as Operations and Maintenance Officer in Fighter Squadron 142 (VF-142) from 1989 to 1992.
 He worked as Operations Officer in the Operations Directorate of the Joint Chiefs of Staff, Washington, D.C. from 1992 to 1994.

 He has flown 4,000 hours in over 25 different aircraft and logged over 650 carrier-arrested landings.

 On November 13, 1991, while serving as maintenance officer of VF-142, he was flying in the Persian Gulf at Mach 0.9 at 29000 ft when the radome separated from his airplane, impacted, and destroyed his canopy.
 With a blinded eye, collapsed lung, broken arm and no communications or flight instruments, he recovered his "convertible" Tomcat with his Radar Intercept Officer LCDR Scott Grundmeier hunkered down in the rear cockpit and landed aboard the aircraft carrier USS Dwight D. Eisenhower.
 He was awarded the Distinguished Flying Cross for this superior display of airmanship under grave circumstances.